 How to Store 4th of July Fruit Pizza

-Store leftover fruit pizza in an airtight container for up to 3 days in the fridge.
+Store leftover fruit pizza in an airtight container for up to three days in the fridge.
 When ready to enjoy, simply eat it chilled or let sit for a few minutes at room temperature.

 More Fun Patriotic DessertsBrowse all